RafalJachimczyk/markdown-cv/index.md

 - Head of Software Engineering
 - Delivering the software required for a very early phase FinTech startup.

-`2014-2021`
+`2018-2021`
 __British Broadcasting Corporation__, Manchester, UK

-- **Principal Software Engineer**
+- Principal Software Engineer
-Helped with the engineering effort for the next-generation envoy based proxy for the rest of the BBC.
+- Helped with the engineering effort for the next-generation envoy based proxy for the rest of the BBC.

+`2015-2018`
+__British Broadcasting Corporation__, Manchester, UK

-- **Product Owner**
+- Product Owner
-Managed the API Management product.
+- Managed the API Management product.

+`2014-2015`
+__British Broadcasting Corporation__, Manchester, UK

-- **Senior Software Engineer**
+- Senior Software Engineer
-Involved in the full software lifecycle of the API Management proxy built in Node.js for the rest of the BBC.
+- Involved in the full software lifecycle of the API Management proxy built in Node.js for the rest of the BBC.

 `2011-2014`
 __Liverpool Football Club__, Liverpool, UK